One of my favorite quotes is quite apropos for all entrepreneurs and creatives:

 CFO - 23 years experience - experience helping startups and more established companies grow

-CMO - 25 years experience as CMO at 4 publicly traded B2B companies
+CMO - 25 years experience as CMO at 4 publicly traded B2B companies CMO - 17 years experience - Established startup CMO and PR pro

 CMO - 25 years experience - Seasoned leader focused on wellness and CPG